MAGNIFICENT ISLES OF SICILY

-The large island itself consists of 1000km of coastline!
+The large island itself has 1000km of coastline!
 These islands are just a bonus in this paradise.
-Here, we have gathered a small list of some of the best of the 18!
+Here, we have gathered a small list of the best of the 18 populated ones!